Aegina: the island of artists

-It is a farmhouse decorated with paintings, symbols, sculptures and impressive busts reminiscent of Cycladic figurines!
+It is a farmhouse decorated with paintings, symbols, sculptures, and impressive busts reminiscent of Cycladic figurines!
 All this was made by Alexandros Rodakis, a self-taught man who was not known as a painter, sculptor, or philosopher, yet he was all of it!

 The house is a rare example of conceptual architecture with sculptures and symbols linked to the simple rural life in Aegina!
 So take a break from the fast-paced modern lifestyle (leave Instagram stories for later😋) and travel back to Aegina's past in 1884!

 Probably you had enough of art for today, so there is no better ending to this epic art tour in Aegina than the Lighthouse of Bouza.
-This 9-meter-high stone lighthouse was recently declared a monument of modern Greek history and has many stories to tell since it is 141 years old!
+This 9-m-high stone lighthouse was recently declared a monument of modern Greek history and has many stories to tell since it is 141 years old!

-The Lighthouse of Bouza made of whitestone
+The Lighthouse of Bouzas made of whitestone

 Now, the only thing left to do is book your ferry tickets with Saronic Ferries, Blue Star Ferries, Aegean Flying Dolphins, or Anes on Ferryhopper and jump on a ferry from Piraeus to Aegina!
 Don't forget to try ice cream with divine pistachio praline (needless to say the pistachio is from Aegina😁) and enjoy the sunset overlooking the islands of Agistri, Methana and Poros!